MaterializeInc/materialize/test/README.md

 # test

 This directory contains system test files for Materialize.
-Its contents are explained in detail in [Developer guide: testing](/doc/develop-testing.md).
+Its contents are explained in detail in [Developer guide: testing].

+[Developer guide: testing]: /doc/developer/develop-testing.md